The 20 Best Facial Paralysis Doctors in France

 Paris, FR

-Diane Picard practices in Paris, France.
+Diane Picard practices practicing medicine in Paris, France.
 Ms. Picard is rated as a Distinguished expert by MediFind in the treatment of Facial Paralysis.
-Her top areas of expertise are Facial Paralysis, Bell's Palsy, Familial Otosclerosis, and Otosclerosis.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Bell's Palsy, Facial Paralysis, Familial Otosclerosis, and Otosclerosis.

 Advanced in Facial Paralysis